 (i) Québécois French

-French is one of Canada’s two official languages but the only official language in Quebec.
+French is one of Canada’s two official languages, but the only official language in Quebec.

 Québécois French has distinctive features.
 It varies in pronunciation, words, and some grammatical structures.
 The sound includes vowel nasalization and unique intonation patterns.